shadowncs/ota-tool/README.md

 # OTA Tool

-A tool for working with Android OTAs.
+A tool for extracting or patching images from Android OTA payloads.

-This project is a form of [payload-dumper-go](https://github.com/ssut/payload-dumper-go).
+This project is a fork of [payload-dumper-go](https://github.com/ssut/payload-dumper-go).

 ## Features